maxence33/maxence33/README.md

 ### Hi
-I am Maxence, a Ruby on Rails developper who started coding as a hobby, then for an MVP / side projects, and I am now accepting Freelancing or position as a junior Dev.
+I am Maxence, a Ruby on Rails developper who started coding as a hobby, then for an MVP / side projects, and I am now accepting Freelancing gigs.

 Stack: Rails 7, Hotwire_Turbo / Jsbundling with Esbuild